ml-wasm/linalg/docs/docs/02-Vectors/02-IntegersVector.md

 ## Constructors Methods

-These methods are used to create new `IntegerVector`s.
+These methods are used to create new `IntegersVector`s.

 ```js
 // Create an IntegersVector from a given JavaScript array